August 26, 2019

 Bigger is not always better for water droplets

-The size of the water droplets matters for spray nozzle
+The water droplet size matters for spray nozzle

-Sometimes in order to spray water, a hole is to drill in a pipe or a hose.
-But with this technique, there is no control over the water droplet and it will always wet even with a small hole and lower water pressure.
+Sometimes in order to spray water, a hole is drilled in a pipe or a hose.
+However, with this technique, there is no control over the water droplet size, and it will always wet even with a small hole and lower water pressure.

-Spray nozzles exist in a wide range of category in order to be able to handle a large scale of droplet size from under 10 µm up to 1.0 mm like rain.
+Spray nozzles exist in a wide range of category.
+They can handle a large scale of droplet size from under 10 µm (fog) up to 1.0 mm, (like rain).

-How big the water droplet need to be for what type of application?
+How big should the water droplet be for which type of application?

 Depending on the application, the size of the droplet is crucial

 Spray nozzles are becoming increasingly important elements of the foundation for manufacturing.

-Thousands of them are used in a factory for cleaning, spraying, coating, moisture control, polishing, etching, cutting, stripping, degreasing, descaling, foam breaking, rinsing, fire extinguishing, trimming, etc.
+Thousands of them are used in a factory for cleaning, spraying, coating, moisture control, polishing, etching, degreasing, descaling, foam breaking, rinsing, trimming, etc.

 That is why it is important to be able to control the size of the water droplet for each application.

 Some application need a strong spray impact with small water drops of 140 µm for an efficient cleaning.

 While for wet FGD solution in pollution control for example, a larger mean droplet diameter of 1,800 up to 3,800 µm is common.

 Here are 2 specific example: cooling and humidification.

 Cooling without wetting

-Even if it feels good to get cooled down by water during heat waves, getting soak wet is still not a nice feeling.
-Getting cooled down without being wet is where our expertise in water drops comes handy.
+Even if it feels good to get cooled down by water during heat waves, getting soaked wet is not a nice feeling.
+Getting cooled down without being wet is where our expertise in water drops becomes handy.

-For example, we can cool down animals in the livestock industry without stressing them as they don’t feel the small water drops.
-The water (with a mean droplet diameter of 35 to 65 µm for example) evaporates in the air before reaching the animals and thus, the barn stays nicely humid and cooled down without any water puddles.
+For example, we can cool down animals in the livestock industry without stressing them.
+This is because the animals will not feel the small water drops.
+The water (with a mean droplet diameter of 35 to 65 µm for example) evaporates in the air before reaching the animals.
+This way, the barn stays nicely humid and cooled down without any water puddles.

 Humidifying without wetting